mlesniak/mlesniak.github.io/content/articles/boredom.md

 # What is boredom?

-According to Wikipedias base definition, boredom is
+According to Wikipedia's base definition, boredom is ...

+## TODO

+- Usefulness of being bored?
+- Negative side effects of too much boredom?
+- Dopamin rush / nudges / infinite scrolling